 Map The System: The MRU Systems Thinking Experience

 Hey there, future changemakers!
-In a world buzzing with problems, have you ever wondered why those problems exist; how they happen and why there seem to be different problems that overlap with other problems?
+Have you ever wondered why sombre and overwhelming social problems exist; how they happen and why there seem to be different problems that overlap with other problems?
 Imagine possessing a mental toolkit that not only helps you understand complex issues but also empowers you to enact positive change.
 It's time to develop a secret weapon – system thinking.
 This is the essence of the Map the System (MTS) program at Mount Royal University.

 MTS-info-session-2024.jpg